-NSF REU Training Site: Computational Biology Reserach, Gateway to STEM
+NSF REU Training Site: Computational Biology Research, Gateway to STEM

 MissionThis REU Training Site has the mission to support formerly incarcerated undergraduate students in gaining research experience in computational biology, the principles of scientific thinking, and research scholarship.

-EligibilityThe program seeks to recruit formerly incarcerated students with extensive math coursework and excellent math grade performance who are not majoring in a STEM discipline, favoring early students who either have not yet decided on a major or are still uncertain about their choice.
+EligibilityThe program seeks to recruit formerly incarcerated undergraduate students with extensive math coursework and excellent math grade performance who are not majoring in a STEM discipline, favoring early students who either have not yet decided on a major or are still uncertain about their choice.
 Community college applicants are especially welcome.
-Eligible applicants include military service veterans and students over 30 years of age, all groups that are historically underrepresented in STEM education and employment.
+Eligible applicants include those who have US military service and students over 30 years of age, and all groups that are historically underrepresented in STEM education and employment.

 ProgramStudents accepted into the REU program will be assigned to a participating faculty mentor and join their mentor's research group.
 In addition to the faculty research mentor, participants will have guidance from a day-to-day mentor in the research group.
 Each REU is also paired with a near-peer mentor, an early Ph.D. student in a different field with whom to develop a personal relationship and to discuss any topic of interest.

 To ensure a cohort experience and collective training, this REU program will host mandatory working lunches where all REUs will gather to discuss general topics of interest including quantitative thinking, the scientific method, research ethics, data analysis and interpretation, graphical analysis, oral and written presentations, and STEM careers and graduate study, as well as contemporary social issues related to science in general or biology in particular.
 During week 1 of the program, these working lunches will be daily.
 In each of the subsequent weeks, working lunches will be once per week.
 Regular meetings of each REU with the faculty mentor and associated team members will discuss methods, experimental design, and research progress.